LoveWriter/interviewraptor/README.md

 ## API Endpoints
 - `GET /api/v1/weather-by-ip`: Retrieve weather by IP
   - Query param: `ip` (optional)
+  - since this is local so req.ip will not work so please add ip as req.query.ip

 ## Testing
 Run tests: `npm test`